Road Trips from Sanford, ME

 4h 40m216.8 mi one way

-This is one of the longest options, covering 216.8 miles and taking 4.7 hours with a drive score of 9.
-The route is mixed highway and surface, mostly flat, and notably includes access to Acadia National Park and the Frances Perkins National Monument.
+This is one of your longest options at 216.8 miles, requiring 4.7 hours.
+It has a drive score of 9 and includes access to both Acadia National Park and Frances Perkins National Monument.
+The terrain is mostly flat.

 Ashland, ME